Progressive Overload: A Practical Guide for Lifelong Strength Training

 Here’s an example of total tonnage, assuming there are 4 exercises in a routine, all performed as 3 × 10 @ 10 lb:

-‼️ Your body responds to the total work you do, not just the weight on one set.
+‼️ Your body responds to the overall training stimulus, not just the weight on one set.
 This is one of the most important reasons why logging your lifts is so important.

 Why Tracking Tonnage Matters